-Make sure to take time to ENJOY things with your graduate this summer that have nothing to do with college.
-(We just made a bucket list of family favorite restaurants to make sure to eat at before August, but I mean a jog or a bike ride works, too.)
+Make sure to take time to ENJOY things with your graduate this summer that has nothing to do with college.
+(We just made a bucket list of family favorite restaurants to make sure to eat at before August, but I mean, a jog or a bike ride works, too.)

 5. Don’t spend all summer worrying about how you’ll feel at drop-off.

 Be present.
 Listen, you may cry buckets in August, or you may not: leave whatever emotions you’ll have for later, or you’ll rob the days you have left.